How to Create a Cozy Cottage-core Vibe in Your Kitchen

 4. Maximize Storage with Cottage Charm

-Small kitchens thrive on smart storage — and cottagecore thrives on charm.
+Small kitchens thrive on smart storage — and cottage-core thrives on charm.

 Use your walls as functional decor.
 I built a two-tiered spice rack to keep everyday ingredients within reach while freeing up counter space.
 Hooks, small shelves, and baskets make a big difference without sacrificing style.